Transformations of lattice diagrams and their associated dotted diagrams: Remark and Lemmas

-\item If we use deformations II* and III* instead of deformations II and III in Theorem \ref{prop3-5}, then deformations $\mathcal{E}$ might effect the results of deformations II/III and IV.
-Similarly, if we use deformations IV* instead of deformations IV in Theorem \ref{prop3-5}, then the commutativity of the order of deformations IV and Lemma \ref{lem0901} do not hold.

 \item Suppose that we introduce a deformation III' that deletes a loop component with no condition for the labels of regions.
-Then, an application of a deformation IV to a loop component $C$ is possible where $C$ is applicable of a deformation III', and the result of a deformation IV is the result of a deformation III' and a deformation V as in Figure \ref{C-fig9}; see Figure \ref{B-fig14}, and we cannot use the argument in the proof of Theorem \ref{prop3-5}.
+Then, an application of a deformation IV to a loop component $C$ is possible where $C$ is applicable of a deformation III', and the result of a deformation IV is the result of a deformation III' and a deformation V as in Figure \ref{B-fig14}; see Figure \ref{B-fig14}, and we cannot use the argument in the proof of Theorem \ref{prop3-5}.

-\item If we include deformations V and $\mathcal{E}$ besides deformations I--IV, there exists a dotted graph $\Gamma$ and a sequence of deformations whose result is $\Gamma$ itself; there exists an infinite loop of deformations, and we cannot have a reduced graph, and we cannot use the argument in the proof of Theorem \ref{r-prop3-5}.
+\item If we include deformations V and $\mathcal{E}$ besides deformations I--IV, there exists a dotted diagram $\Gamma$ and a sequence of deformations whose result is $\Gamma$ itself; there exists an infinite loop of deformations, and we cannot have a reduced diagram, and we cannot use the argument in the proof of Theorem \ref{r-prop3-5}.
 For example, see Figure \ref{C-fig4}.

-\item Concerning Theorem \ref{thm3-7} (2), by a more specified argument, we can take a new deformation sequence consisting of deformations I*--IV*, V, $\mathcal{E}^{**}$ such that each local move $\mathcal{E}^{**}$ satisfies the condition that it does not create loop components. \end{enumerate} \end{remark}